Elam: Legacy

-Conversely, remnants of Elamite had "absorbed Iranian influences in both structure and vocabulary" by 500 BC, suggesting a form of cultural continuity or fusion connecting the Elamite and the Persian periods.
+Conversely, remnants of Elamite had "absorbed Iranian influences in both structure and vocabulary" by 500 BC, suggesting a form of cultural continuity or fusion connecting the Elamite and the Achaemenid periods.

 Arab sources refer to speakers of "Xūzī" which was not "Hebrew, Aramaic, or Persian" spoken by servants and isolated rural communities in Khuzestan until the 10th century.
 Scholars such as "von Spiegel, Huart, Spuler, Lazard, Potts, Orsatti, and Tavernier have already suggested or assumed that the language mentioned here is a very late form of Elamite."

 The name of "Elam" survived into the Hellenistic period and beyond.
 In its Greek form, Elymais, it emerges as designating a semi-independent state under Parthian suzerainty during the 2nd century BC to the early 3rd century AD.
 In Acts 2:8–9 in the New Testament, the language of the Elamitēs is one of the languages heard at the Pentecost.
 From 410 onwards Elam (Beth Huzaye) was the senior metropolitan province of the Church of the East, surviving into the 14th century.
 Indian Carmelite historian John Marshal has proposed that the root of Carmelite history in the Indian subcontinent could be traced to the promise of restoration of Elam (Jeremiah 49:39).

 A 4.5 inch long lapis lazuli dove is studded with gold pegs.
 Dated 1200 BC from Susa, a city later on shared with the Achaemenids.

 Elamite reliefs at Eshkaft-e Salman.
 The picture of a woman with dignity shows the importance of women in the Elamite era.

 In modern Iran, Ilam Province and Khuzestan Province are named after Elam civilization.
 Khuzestan means land of the Khuzis and Khuzi itself is a Middle Persian name for Elamites.